GTeru/aws_studies_obsidian/S3/S3 Pre-Signed URLs.md

-Users given a pre-signed URL inherit the permissions of the user that generated the URL for GET/PUT to a [[S3]] file without making the object public
+Users given a pre-signed URL inherit the permissions of the user that generated the URL for GET/PUT to a [[S3 (Simple Storage Service)]] file without making the object public

 - Generate pre-signed URLs using the S3 Console, AWS CLI or SDK
 - URL Expiration